kwasniew/hyperbook/manuscript/ch5.md

 According to [modern research](https://en.wikipedia.org/wiki/Desirable_difficulty), testing your knowledge is essential for learning.
-If you want to get the most out of this book please do the exercises.
+If you want to get the most out of this book, please do the exercises.
 They are not optional.

 ### Exercise: cleaning text input